Which optimization algorithm to choose?

 In the case of constrained optimization, mledist

-permits the direct use
+the direct use of constrOptim

-function (still implemented in stats
+function (still implemented

-that allow linear inequality constraints by using a logarithmic barrier.
+by using a logarithmic barrier.

 dbeta2 <- function(x, shape1, shape2, log)